-The "Kate Campaign" follows the recent pattern evolving within Pharma that utilizes a multi channel approach.
-It hits its the audience from multiple angles creating the classic "media multiplier" effect, relying on on both organic and paid social content.
+The "Kate Campaign" follows the recent pattern evolving within Pharma that utilizes a multi-channel approach.
+It hits the audience from multiple angles creating the classic "media multiplier" effect, relying on on both organic and paid social content.
 If Kate is successful, the marketing can be expanded to other channels.

 Let The Competition Begin

 Systane will not be alone in this advertising.
-Lumenis has also launched its advertising for OptiLight with another celebrity Mandy Moore who also comes from a popular TV series.
+Lumenis has also launched its advertising for OptiLight with another celebrity, Mandy Moore, who also comes from a popular TV series.
 This campaign launched in February.
-These campaigns compete with other better known brands such as Xiidra from Novartis, Restasis from AbbVie an Cequa from Sun Pharma.
+These campaigns compete with better-known brands such as Xiidra from Novartis, Restasis from AbbVie, and Cequa from Sun Pharma.
 These brands benefit from marketing budgets that dwarf brands like Lumenis.
 In such a competitive category, does it even stand a chance?
-Maybe, so many factors will affect the potential success of the brand (too many to list here).
-However, we have done an analysis of a situation like this where the small challenger brand was able to compete effectively (not "beat") the Goliath.
+Maybe.
+So many factors will affect the potential success of the brand (too many to list here).
+However, we have done an analysis of a situation like this where the small challenger brand was able to effectively compete against (not "beat") the Goliath.
 We have analysis on how this can be carried out if you wish to receive a more detailed report.

 Successful Use of Patient Education Programs

-In this category, patients are actively trying to learn about issues with eye site.
+In this category, patients are actively trying to learn about issues with eyesight.
 Bausch + Lomb recently initiated a partnership with the Prevent Blindness group to increase awareness of age-related macular degeneration (AMD).
 It features patients who are telling their stories about how they cope with AMD.

 In all these cases, marketing is connecting with patients to provide them with information about how they can treat their optical issues.
 Pharma companies are recognizing that in many cases, the first step toward treatment in is the hands of the patients.
-They will approach doctors to learn about the best approach to treatment.
-With so many options available to them, Pharma companies have both strong opportunities and challenges.
-By providing better information they can set themselves apart from competitors.
-However, first they must present this information in a way that is compelling and gets the necessary eyeballs on it.
+They thus need the information to take that step.